-The Bellarine Peninsula Southern Coast, is proposed as an area of State Significances and spans from Queenscliff in Port Phillip Bay, through Buckley Park Foreshore Reserve, on to the mouth of the Barwon River, and beyond to Breamlea.
+The Bellarine Peninsula Southern Coast extends from the mouth of Swan Bay, Queenscliff around the head of Port Phillip Bay at Point Lonsdale, through the Southeast Bellarine Coast (Buckley Park Foreshore Reserve), on to the mouth of the Barwon River, and beyond to Breamlea.

-There are three foreshore managers along the Bellarine Peninsula coastline:
+There are four foreshore managers along the Bellarine Peninsula Crown land coastline:

-- the Barwon Coast Committee of Management oversee the coastal crown land reserve west of Bonnyvale Rd (at Collendina), through to 42W (at the west end of Thirteenth Beach), which includes the lower Barwon River, - the City of Greater Geelong manage Collendina east to 4W, and - the Borough of Queenscliffe manage 4W through to the Point Lonsdale Lighthouse, and into Port Phillip Bay.
+- Barwon Coast Committee of Management west of Bonnyvale Rd (at Collendina - just east of 7W), through to 42W (at the west end of Thirteenth Beach), which includes the lower Barwon River. - Barwon Water Black Rock section between 13th Beach and Bancoora - City of Greater Geelong Collendina (Bonnyvale Rd, just east of 7W) east to 4W, and - the Borough of Queenscliffe 4W through to the Point Lonsdale Lighthouse (1W), and into Port Phillip Bay.